DrValak/Weather_API/README.md

 Weather API - with data from openweathermap.org

 # UPDATE 4/03/2024
-Created and web service to retrieve the weather data for the user selecting a point in the world map
+Created and web service to retrieve the weather data for the user selecting a point in the world map, png image to see the result
 - Just running the file with weather.html in the templates folder
 - Open the browser in the url the program shows
 - Select any point in the map you want